 Water Feature: 10 Free Water Playgrounds and Parks with Splash Pads in LA

 Remember those great summer afternoons running through a sprinkler with the neighborhood kids?
 Back in New England and Nebraska it’s probably still happening, but in parched SoCal we really can't be turning on the hose to wile away a lazy afternoon.
-Instead, packs of puddle-loving Angeleno kids splash the heat away at parks with free and fabulous water features, like the ones below.
+Instead, packs of puddle-loving Angeleno kids splash through the heat at parks with free and fabulous water features, like the ones below.
 If a pool or a water park sounds like too much work today, cool those kids down at a splash pad!

 Stoner Park – West LA